c0debreaker/map-leaflet-mongodb/README.md

 map-leaflet-mongodb
 ===================

-An example JavaScript map application using Leaflet library and MongoDB as the backend
+A JavaScript Mapping application using Leaflet library and MongoDB as the backend